Celebrate Twelfth Night - Pensacola's Mardi Gras Kickoff Celebration

-The Friday after New Year's Day always signifies the start of Pensacola's vibrant Mardi Gras season, and it all starts with a festive street party taking over downtown.
+The Saturday after New Year's Day always signifies the start of Pensacola's vibrant Mardi Gras season, and it all starts with a festive street party taking over downtown.

 Twelfth Night, also known as the “Twelfth Day of Christmas,” is the inspiration behind Pensacola’s official Mardi Gras Kick-Off Celebration.
-However, Pensacola’s party is always scheduled for the first Friday, and thus may not fall on the actual Twelfth Night each year, but you’ll find that the locals continue to call it Twelfth Night anyway.
+However, Pensacola’s party is always scheduled for the first Saturday, and thus may not fall on the actual Twelfth Night each year, but you’ll find that the locals continue to call it Twelfth Night anyway.

 If you don't know, a Mardi Gras krewe is a social and/or service organization formed to celebrate the season.
 Pensacola has more than 80 known krewes of varying size and membership demographics, and anyone can start their own krewe.